Summer Sale 25% off with code 00d 00h 00m 00s

 🛠️ Troubleshooting Common DNS Issues

-• Can't connect to the server: Verify that your SRV record is correctly configured with the right target and port.
+• Can't connect to the server: Verify that your record is correctly configured with the right target and port.
 Sometimes it just takes time, so wait up to 24 hours for full DNS propagation.

 • Flush your DNS cache: If you recently changed the records, your computer might be caching old data.
 Open your Command Prompt on Windows and type ipconfig /flushdns to clear it out.